 - Integrate functions of the transportation facility with rock fall protection.
-Look to the West Portals of the Twin Tunnels for example of integrated design (C). - Design new rock cut slopes along this segment to blend with existing rock formations.
+Look to the West Portals of the Twin Tunnels for examples of integrated design (C). - Design new rock cut slopes along this segment to blend with existing rock formations.
 Use rock staining, soil-coloring treatments, and/or accelerated weathering treatments to match new rock and soil excavations with existing rock and soil (A).
-DO not leave rock in a fresh blasted appearance unless directed to do so by the project Registered Landscape Architect. - Allow natural rock outcrops along the segment to remain and be integrated into earthwork rather than covered up or removed.
+Do not leave rock in a fresh blasted appearance unless directed to do so by the project Registered Landscape Architect. - Allow natural rock outcrops along the segment to remain and be integrated into earthwork rather than covered up or removed.
 When a rock cut is necessary, place bench-boulders within the slope to be visually compatible with existing rock outcrops (B). - Assess the cost, location, access, right-of-way, applicability, etc. of all the guidelines to determine the most appropriate method for creating and expanding existing rock cuts.
-All guidance may not be appropriate for every project (e.g., rock fall mitigation may require nearly vertical cuts in lieu of natural sculpting for safety reasons). - Discuss feasibility of the guidance on a projectby-project basis before involving stakeholders.
-Recommendations to stakeholders should be based on opportunities and constraints of the individual rock cut.
+All guidance may not be appropriate for every project (e.g., rock fall mitigation may require nearly vertical cuts in lieu of natural sculpting for safety reasons).

-- Consider wildlife impacts when selecting and utilizing rock fall protection.
-Work with a wildlife biologist to determine the impacts of rock fall mitigation measures. - Incorporate a catch ditch along cuts to allow rock fall catchment and maintenance access to remove fallen rock. - Implementation of these strategies will be especially important in areas of steep, rocky terrain including: - Dowds Junction - o Vail Pass (EB and WB approaches) - o Officers Gulch - o Eisenhower Johnson Memorial Tunnel (EB and WB approaches)
+- Evaluate the use of tieback and other anchoring strategies to preserve and stabilize rock formations rather than the installation of rock fall protection devices. - Discuss feasibility of the guidance on a project-by-project basis before involving stakeholders.
+Recommendations to stakeholders should be based on opportunities and constraints of the individual rock cut. - Consider wildlife impacts when selecting and utilizing rock fall protection.
+Work with a wildlife biologist to determine the impacts rock fall mitigation measures. - Incorporate a catch ditch along cuts to allow rock fall catchment and maintenance access to remove fallen rock. - Implementation of these strategies will be especially important in areas of steep, rocky terrain, including: - Mile marker 247-241, due to highway widening - Mile marker 242-243, due to a possible third bore at Twin Tunnels - o Georgetown and Silver Plume - o Fall River Road/Saint Mary's Glacier natural appearance.